vicmmer/What-is-a-strain/README.md

 ```

 ### Steps:
 Once the raw fastq files are found in the directory, o run all python scripts with one line of command, you can run the automatedPartOne.sh bash script.
 This will call on the many python scripts we have created in order.
-A description of each python file can be found below:
+Running this takes approximately 25 minutes.
+A description of each python file can be found below
 ```
 ./automatedPartOne.sh
 ```